In this guest post by Tricia Goyer, we learn what Miriam in the Bible can teach us about positivity.

 That’s when my family and I took drastic measures and attempted to go a year without grumbling—and I wrote about our year in a book, The Grumble Free Year.

-It wasn’t an easy year, and our attitude-adjusting journey has made me sympathetic to women in the Bible who’ve faced challenging circumstances and didn’t handle it well.
+It wasn’t an easy year, and our attitude-adjusting journey has made me sympathetic to women in the Bible who’ve faced challenging circumstances and didn’t handle them well.
 Women like Miriam in the Bible.

 Miriam in the Bible may best be known as the big sister who helped save her baby brother from certain death.
-Daughter to Amram and Jochebe, and sister to Moses and Aaron, we first meet Miriam as a young girl who watches her baby brother being placed in the Nile in an effort to save his life (Exodus 2:4).
+Daughter to Amram and Jochebed, and sister to Moses and Aaron, we first meet Miriam as a young girl who watches her baby brother being placed in a tar-covered papyrus basket surrounded by reeds on the banks of the Nile River in an effort to save his life.
+He would eventually be discovered by the pharaoh’s daughter (Exodus 2:4).

-The next time we see Miriam in the Bible, she is a leader along with her brothers, taking the Israelites across the Red Sea into freedom.
+The next time we see Miriam in the Bible, she is a leader along with her brothers, taking the Israelites across the Red Sea out of the land of slavery and into freedom.
 Exodus 15:20 says, “Then Miriam the prophet, Aaron’s sister, took a tambourine and led all the women as they played their tambourines and danced” (NLT).

-She led the now-freed nation to sing before the Lord, exclaiming his triumph over the Egyptian horses and riders hurled into the sea.
+She led the now-freed Hebrew women in singing and performing dances before the Lord, exclaiming his triumph over the Egyptian horses and riders hurled into the sea.

-If I were to guess, those around Miriam no doubt witness her strength and godliness during their captivity.
-And in their moment of freedom, Miriam might have believed that hardest portion of her life was behind her.
+If I were to guess, those around Miriam in the Bible no doubt witnessed her strength and godliness during their captivity.
+And in their moment of freedom, Miriam might have believed that the hardest portion of her life was behind her.

-Yet, as I’ve also discovered, while it’s easy to trust God for big miracles, harder is walking through the daily grind of life.
+Yet, as I’ve also discovered, while it’s easy to trust God for big miracles, it is harder to walk through the daily grind of life.

-I tell my kids often that we are prone to complain when have unrealistic expectations and are hungry or tired.
+I tell my kids often that we are prone to complain more when have unrealistic expectations or are hungry and tired.
 And even though the Israelites were now free from Egyptian rule, they still had a desert before them.

 Along with Aaron, she complained, “Has the Lord spoken only through Moses?
 Hasn’t he spoken through us too?”
 (Numbers 12:2).

-In the verses to follow, God put brother and sister in their place.
-God clarified his special relationship with Moses (baby brother), and after God’s presence departed, Miriam looked down to see her skin as white as snow from leprosy.
+In the verses to follow, God comes down in a pillar of cloud to the entrance of their tent of meeting to put brother and sister in their place.
+God clarified his special relationship with His servant Moses (baby brother), and after God’s presence departed, Miriam in the Bible looked down to see her skin as white as snow from leprosy.
 This is a long way to fall from the revered prophet who’d led the people in worship at the sea’s shore.

-Thankfully, God’s punishment lasted for only seven days, but I imagine Miriam had a better understanding of God—and her position as a servant-leader—after that.
+Thankfully, God’s punishment lasted for only seven days, but I imagine Miriam in the Bible had a better understanding of God—and her position as a servant-leader—after that.

-Fun fact: Miriam’s name meaning is highly debated, even today.
+Fun fact: Miriam in the Bible’s name’s meaning is highly debated, even today.
 Possibilities include: “wished-for child,” “rebellious,” and “beloved.”
 That’s quite a difference!

 Be sure to check out all of the other posts in this series here: 15 Great Women of the Bible Every Christian Woman Should Study.